 Too Good For Drugs

-An educational program for youth in grades k-12.
+This is an educational program for youth in grades K-12.
 K-5 teaches the fundamental elements of social and emotional learning, 6-8 empowers teens to meet challenges by addressing more complex emotions and situations, and 9-12 explores practical guidance for understanding dating and relationships, violence and conflict, underage drinking, substance abuse, and healthy friendships.

 Early Intervention Prevention (EIP)